Emmotes/ic_spoilers/docs/trialsLegs.md

 # Trials & Legendaries Reworks

-We've been told a rework to the Trials and Legendaries systems are in the works and that they will most likely release at the same time as the [Bastion](bastion.md){:target="_blank"} system.
+We've been told a rework to the Trials and Legendaries systems are in the works and that they will release some time after [Bastion](bastion.md){:target="_blank"} system.

 Below are all the data we have for these reworks.